 Remember you will need weekly planning for each week, positioned at the start of the week.
-If like in 2021, January starts on Friday 1st, then I would create a weekly spread for January 1st – January 3rd and then proceed as normal for the other weeks.
+For example, 2022 starts on Saturday 1st January, so I would create a weekly spread for January 1st – January 2nd and then proceed as normal for the other weeks.

-Your daily pages are for getting everything important out of your head and into your journal.
-You can log tasks, notes, feelings, doodles, things you have seen that inspired you, pictures.
+Your daily pages allow you to get everything important out of your head and into your journal.
+You can log tasks, notes, feelings, doodles, things you have seen that inspired you, and pictures.

 A bullet journal isn’t the same as a diary.
 The idea here is to get things out of your mind but not to elaborate too much.
 Short and to the point is what it’s all about.

-Let’s say you start January.
+Let’s say you start in January.
 You might have:

 - January cover page

 - Weekly spread for Jan 1st – Jan 2nd